Wesley So: 2020–present

 On February 14, 2021, So defeated Magnus Carlsen to win the Opera Euro Rapid.
-The first day of the finals ended in 2-2.
-The second day, So secured victory in the first match after 28 moves which propelled him to win the day, and the tournament, with a score of 2.5-1.5.
-This was his second victory in the Meltwater Champions Chess Tour during the 2020-2021 season with the COVID-19 era online format.
+The first day of the finals ended in 2–2.
+The second day, So secured victory in the first match after 28 moves which propelled him to win the day, and the tournament, with a score of 2.5–1.5.
+This was his second victory in the Meltwater Champions Chess Tour during the 2020–2021 season with the COVID-19 era online format.

-On August 27, 2021 So won the 2021 Grand Chess Tour, as a runner up of the Superbet Chess Classic, and then as the winner of the Paris Rapid & Blitz and finally as a runner-up of the Sinquefield Cup.
+On August 27, 2021, So won the 2021 Grand Chess Tour, as a runner up of the Superbet Chess Classic, and then as the winner of the Paris Rapid & Blitz and finally as a runner-up of the Sinquefield Cup.

 On October 19, 2021, So won the US Championship again after defeating Fabiano Caruana and Samuel Sevian in the rapid tiebreaks.

 Through February and March 2022, So played in the FIDE Grand Prix 2022.
 In the first leg, he tied for first with Leinier Domínguez in Pool D with a 4/6 result but lost with a 0.5/2 result in rapid tiebreakers.
 In the third leg, he tied for first with Sam Shankland in Pool C with a result of 3.5/6 and defeated him with a 1.5/2 result in rapid tiebreakers to face Amin Tabatabaei in the semifinals.
 So then drew his classical match against Tabatabaei with one win and one loss but defeated him in rapid tiebreakers to face Hikaru Nakamura in the finals.
 Their classical encounter ended with two draws, after which So beat Nakamura in the rapid tiebreakers with a 1.5/2 result, winning the third leg of the Fide Grand Prix and finishing third in the overall Fide Grand Prix 2022 series.

 In April 2022 he participated in the American Cup.

 In May 2022 he tied for first in the Superbet Chess Classic, losing to Maxime Vachier-Lagrave in the tiebreaks.

-In November 2022 he won the first-ever Chess.com Global Championship for $200,000, defeating Hikaru Nakamura in the semi-finals and Nihal Sarin in the finals with a match score of 4.5-1.5.
+In November 2022 he won the first-ever Chess.com Global Championship for $200,000, defeating Hikaru Nakamura in the semi-finals and Nihal Sarin in the finals with a match score of 4.5–1.5.

 In August 2025, he played Fabiano Caruana and Praggnanandhaa Rameshbabu in tiebreaks to win the 2025 Sinquefield Cup, after a request from the players to share the title was rejected by the arbiter.

+In January 2026, he won the 2026 Tata Steel Chess India Blitz in the open category.

+In March 2026, he won his first American Cup (chess) title by beating Levon Aronian in the finals.

+In August 2026, he won his second consecutive Sinquefield Cup title and third overall after beating Rameshbabu Praggnanandhaa in the tiebreaks.

 Team results

-So has competed in five Chess Olympiads, making his debut at 12 years old representing the Philippines at the Turin Olympiad in 2006.
+So has competed in eight Chess Olympiads, making his debut at 12 years old representing the Philippines at the Turin Olympiad in 2006.
 Since the 2016 Olympiad, So has represented the United States.